highlighter - highlight something inside a string

 The following optional named arguments can also be specified:

-Optional if the needle is a regular expression, otherwise obligatory.
+Optional named argument.
+If the needle is a regular expression, it is ignored.
+Otherwise

 It indicates the type of search that should be performed.
 Possible options are